emad566/laravel-trait-controller/README.md

 ## Security

-If you discover any security-related issues, please email emadsoliman@example.com instead of using the issue tracker.
+If you discover any security-related issues, please open an issue on GitHub instead of using public discussions.

 ## Credits